-Where a teacher considers the duties and responsibilities expected of him or her require review, the teacher may address the Workload Review Committee and a review will be conducted.
+Where a teacher considers the duties and responsibilities expected of them require review, the teacher may address the Workload Review Committee and a review will be conducted.

 13.4 Composition of Workload Review Committee

 A Workload Review Committee will be composed of two representatives of the Society and two representatives of the Union.